 Expertise in Financing: Since 1994, HOPE has provided financing for small businesses and community facilities in our region.
-In 2001, HOPE launched an initiative to provide financing to rural health care facilities and since then, has financed eight health care providers with \$7.25MM in financing.
-We have also provided financing in a wide selection of other community facilities including seven childcare facilities, eight healthy food facilities, and seven affordable housing facilities.
+In 2001, HOPE launched an initiative to provide financing to rural health care facilities and since then, has financed ten health care providers with financing.
+We have also provided financing in a wide selection of other community facilities including eight childcare facilities, eight healthy food facilities, and seven affordable housing facilities.

 HOPE also has significant experience working with government programs to recruit private investment into transactions.
-As described previously, HOPE has received five NMTC awards, which we have used to raise \$75MM in private equity and debt.
-Additionally, HOPE is the administrator of the City of New Orleans' Fresh Food Retailer Initiative, which so far has invested \$5MM in Community Development Block Grant (CDBG) funds and leveraged \$45MM in private financing.
+Additionally, HOPE is the administrator of the City of New Orleans' Fresh Food Retailer Initiative, which so far has invested almost in Community Development Block Grant (CDBG) funds and leveraged financing.
 In 2012, the Small Business Association (SBA) launched the Community Advantage Program for its 7(a) guarantee program.
 Under the 7(a) guarantee program, the SBA will guarantee between 75 and 85% of each loan originated by the certified lender.
 With the Community Advantage Program, the SBA extended the 7(a) guarantee program beyond regulated lenders to CDFIs.
 HOPE was one of the first CDFIs certified in this program.
 HOPE is also certified by the USDA as a guaranteed lender in its Business & Industry and Community Facilities guarantee programs.

 Under the Community Facilities program, HOPE originated a loan in 2002 that received the first USDA guarantee issued in the State of Mississippi in a generation.

-Expertise in Education

-In 2013, HOPE completed an analysis of the need for charter school financing across its target market.
+Expertise in Education: In 2013, HOPE completed an analysis of the need for charter school financing across its target market.
 It identified a significant gap in available, affordable financing flexible enough to meet charter schools' unique needs.
-HOPE began building its expertise in charter school finance, and in late 2015, received its first ED award for credit enhancing loans to charter schools.
-Since receiving that loan, HOPE has provided \$2.89MM in credit enhancement for six schools to directly support \$6MM in lending, leveraging a total of \$38.6MM in financing for these charter schools.
-Through this experience and ongoing consultation with charter schools, charter school associations, authorizers, lenders and other service providers, we have developed robust policies and procedures for HOPE's Charter School Facilities Fund that include a sector-specific application, credit analysis checklist, routine monitoring tools, and other templates (Attachment 6).
+HOPE began building its expertise in charter school finance, and in late 2015, received its first ED award for credit enhancing loans to charter schools and in 2017, received its second ED award for credit enhancing loans to charter schools.
+Since receiving that loan, HOPE has provided in credit enhancement for 16 schools to directly support in lending, leveraging a total of in financing for these charter schools.
+Through this experience and ongoing consultation with charter schools, charter school associations, authorizers, lenders and other service providers, we have developed robust policies and procedures for HOPE's Charter School Facilities Fund that include a sector-specific application, credit analysis checklist, routine monitoring tools, and other templates (Attachment 11).
 We continue to collaborate with these partners to enhance our internal expertise in evaluating the likelihood of a prospective charter school borrower's success.

-Expertise in Portfolio Management: Over the last 23 years, HOPE has made loans to small businesses, nonprofit organizations, and community facilities projects in some of the most financially underserved communities in the country.
+Expertise in Portfolio Management: Over the last 25 years, HOPE has made loans to small businesses, nonprofit organizations, and community facilities projects in some of the most financially underserved communities in the country.